scsm-ua/kirtan-guide-en/songs/jaya-jaya-gurudever-arati-ujjvala.md

     patita pāvana tumi dayāra samīra
     sarva-kārye sunipuṇa satya-sugambhīra

 To deliver the fallen souls, you are like a breeze of mercy.
-You are expert in all service, and you are estab- lished in truth and gravity.
+You are expert in all service, and you are established in truth and gravity.

 #### 12

     apurva lekhanī dhārā pragāḍha pāṇḍitya sadā hāsya miṣṭa bhāśī suśila kavitva

 Your beautiful and unprecedented writing reflects your deep scholarship.
-You are always smiling and speak- ing sweet words, which remind one of your soothing po- etry.
+You are always smiling and speaking sweet words, which remind one of your soothing poetry.

 #### 13